 3. Go for a Bistro Table

-If thrift shopping doesn’t sound ideal to you, this is another way to get a practical kitchen island for a price practical to your budget.
+If thrift shopping doesn’t sound ideal, this is another way to get a practical kitchen island for a price suitable to your budget.
 All you need to buy is a bistro table.

 A bistro table serves as a nice addition to your kitchen.
 It’s also a functional one.

-Ideally, the bistro or work table should have a slim rectangular silhouette that will ensure it consumes as little space as possible.
-Also, it should have a shelf at the bottom that will serve as the kitchen island and storage space.
+Ideally, the bistro or work table should have a slim rectangular silhouette that ensures it consumes as little space as possible.
+It should also have a shelf at the bottom that will serve as the kitchen island and storage space.

 But is this a practical design only if you’re working on a budget?

-No. If you’re a renter, and thus installing a permanent, custom kitchen island makes no sense, this is an alternative you can go for.
+No. If you’re a renter and installing a permanent, custom kitchen island makes no sense, this is an alternative you can consider.

 4. Experiment with Shape